After Hours in the Tower

 NSBE’s programs and activities are designed to nurture Black students’ and professionals’ interest and aptitude in engineering and to expand their professional horizons.

-Men Organized Respectful and Educated is an all-male program that promotes academic success, leadership development, and personal growth through various enrichment activities.
+Men Organized, Respectful, & Educated (M.O.R.E) is a program that promotes academic success, leadership development, and enrichment activities.

 Jr. Charm School is an all-female program dedicated to empower the young ladies at Hughes STEM High School.
 Participants are provided the platform to identify their individual strengths and weaknesses and given the tools to excel to her highest potential.